Chimpanzee Trekking in Uganda

 Kalinzu borders Queen Elizabeth National Park and is home to about 300 chimpanzees.
 Chimpanzee permits in Kalinzu cost $50.

-Semuliki National Park also shelters endangered chimpanzees.
+Toro Semliki Wildlife Reserve also shelters endangered chimpanzees.
 Trekking here is not popular.
 Food is scarce, so chimps must travel long distances.
-Treks in Semuliki can be tough, requiring long hikes to find a chimp community.
+Treks in Semliki can be tough, requiring long hikes to find a chimp community.

 Semuliki Valley offers other activities like;